Ahmed Seif El-Islam: Political, legal and human rights activism

 In the 1970s, Seif was a leader in the student movement; accordingly, he was arrested and tortured by the police forces several times, especially in the so-called “organized popular movement” case.
 In prison and during his detention period, he got his bachelor's degree in Law.
-After he was released, he volunteered to defend defendants with various affiliations, in cases concerning opinion; such as the “Revolutionary Socialists” and “Islamic Liberation Party” cases in 2003 and 2004, respectively.
+After he was released, he volunteered to defend defendants with various affiliations, in cases concerning opinion; such as the "Revolutionary Socialists" and "Islamic Liberation Party" cases in 2003 and 2004, respectively.
 He also defended many cases before the high Constitutional Court.

-In 2008, Seif was part of the team defending 49 persons, who were tried before the high State Security Court in Tanta, North Cairo.
+In 2008, Seif was part of the team defending 49 persons, who were tried before the high State Security Court in Tanta, north Cairo.
 They were accused of participating in popular protests on 6 April 2008.
 The protest was in solidarity with the Mahala workers strike, which was primarily in the state-run textile industry, in response to low wages and rising food costs; however, violent clashes between the police and protestors took part.
-The lawyers’ team claimed that all confessions from the side of defendants were taken under the pressure of torture during their detention period.
+The lawyers' team claimed that all confessions from the side of defendants were taken under the pressure of torture during their detention period.
 The case ended up acquitting and freeing 27 defendants and convicting 22 others.

 Seif was one of the lawyers defending the 13 defendants, who were affiliated to Abdullah Azzam Brigades and were accused of the Taba terrorist bombing in 2004.
-3 of them were sentenced to death and other to life imprisonment; however, the Security Council of Armed Forces didn’t ratify the sentences and the defendants went to rehearing and retrial.
-Seif raised concerns about the unconstitutionality of the court; accordingly, the retrials were postponed till the 13th of December 2013, in order to provide measure certificate that proves the unconstitutionality of the court and the annulment of Emergency Law.
+Three of them were sentenced to death and other to life imprisonment; however, the Security Council of Armed Forces did not ratify the sentences and the defendants went to rehearing and retrial.
+Seif raised concerns about the unconstitutionality of the court; accordingly, the retrials were postponed till 13 December 2013, in order to provide measure certificate that proves the unconstitutionality of the court and the annulment of Emergency Law.

 After the 25 January uprising, Seif was a member of the Personal Liberty Protection Commission, which was formulated by Presidential Decree number 5 for 2012.
 The commission was responsible for reviewing all cases of civilians, who were tried and sentenced by a military court in the period between 25 January 2011 and 30 June 2012.
 It was also mandated to review situations of all political prisoners, who were held by the Ministry of Interior or other entities.
 Finally, the commission was assigned to examine cases of protestors who were sentenced by civilian courts.